hoaipv3120-blip/project-of-group-11/README.md

 2.4.
 Use case: View Room Detail
 2.4.1.
 Description: User can view detailed information of a selected room, including type, price, and facilities.
 2.4.2.
 Trigger:
 •	Extended from Search Room.
-2.5.
-Use case: Update profile
-2.5.1.
-Description: User can edit and update their personal details such as name, phone number, or password.
-2.5.2.
-Preconditions:
-•	User is logged in.
-2.5.3.
-Postconditions:
-•	Updated profile information is saved successfully.
 ### 3. Actor: Customer ( inherits from User)
 3.1.
 Use case: Book Room
 3.1.1.
-Description: Customer can book an available room for specific dates and complete payment online.
+Description: Customer can book an available room for specific dates and payment.
 3.1.2.
 Preconditions:
 •	Customer is logged in.
 •	Room is available.
 3.1.3.
 Includes:
-•	Process Payment
 •	Update Booking Status
 3.1.4.
 Main Flow:
 •	Customer selects a room and booking date.